Abrageen/House-price-value-prediction/README.md

-# House-price-value-prediction-using-Linear-regression
+# House-price-value-prediction
-Predicting house values using Linear regression, random forests and SVM
+Predicting house values using various models
+Comparing the results obtained by running the data through Support Vector Machine (SVM), Linear classification and Random Forests